 Example of Asset Retirement Obligation (With Excel Template)

-Let’s take an example to understand the calculation of Asset Retirement Obligation in a better manner.
+Let’s take an example better to understand the Calculation of Asset Retirement Obligation calculation.

 Assume a power company builds a power plant at a site with a 50-year lease.
-The asset takes 3 years to be built and has to be necessarily retired at the end of 47 years after it was built.
-The cost of dismantling the equipment, detoxification of the site and cleaning of the site is $50,000 in today’s dollars.
-Because retirement has to be done after 47 years, this cost will definitely be higher at that time.
-To take that into consideration the retirement cost will increase at the rate of inflation.
+The asset takes three years to be built and has to be necessarily retired at the end of 47 years after it was built.
+The cost of dismantling the equipment, detoxification of the site, and cleaning the site is $50,000 in today’s dollars.
+Because retirement has to be done after 47 years, so this cost will definitely be higher then.
+Consider that the retirement cost will increase at the rate of inflation.
 Assuming an inflation rate of 3%, the cost of retirement at the end of 47 years will be $200,595.
-Assuming a risk-free rate of 7% the present value of this obligation comes out to be $8.342.
+Assuming a risk-free rate of 7%, this obligation’s present value is $8.342.
 See the illustration below for details.

 Cost After 47 years is calculated as